 The Executive Director and senior leaders encourage employees to participate in training conferences and in industry-specific workgroups such as the National Association of Regulatory Utility Commissioners (NARUC) and its regional counterpart SEARUC (for the Southeast).
-In addition, senior leaders -- in consultation with Human Resources -- periodically assess the needs of the agency.
+In addition, senior leaders -- in consultation with Human Resources -- periodically assess the needs of the agency and realign staff functions and roles as necessary.
 Based on these assessments, experts may be brought in to conduct training seminars or opportunities for teleconferences or web-based training may be provided.
 Staff members who are experts in certain areas provide training workshops for their colleagues.

-1.10 How do senior leaders communicate with, engage, empower, and motivate the entire workforce throughout the organization?
+1.10 How do senior leaders engage, empower, and motivate the entire workforce throughout the organization?
 How do senior leaders take an active role in reward and recognition processes to reinforce high performance throughout the organization?

 The management team developed and implemented an employee recognition program.
-This program encompasses a variety of efforts to recognize employees including Employee Week (which coincides with State Government Employee Recognition) and a Regulatory Rewards peer-award program that allows co-workers to recognize the contributions of their peers.
-Staff members' accomplishments are often highlighted in the Review Committee newsletter.
+This program encompasses a variety of efforts to recognize employees including Employee Appreciation Week (which coincides with State Government Employee Recognition) and a Regulatory Rewards peer-award program that allows co-workers to recognize the contributions of their peers.
+Staff members' accomplishments are often highlighted in the monthly letter sent to the PURC.